-Description 2020-2021 1st- year Cohort Cost Tuition for full-time students (in-state) \$8,772 (one 12 credit semester) Tuition for full-time students (out-of-state) \$19,500 (one 12 credit semester) Tuition per credit hour for part-time students \$731.00 for resident; \$1,652 for non-resident University/institution fees or costs \$417.50 for 1 to 8 credits; \$817.50 for 9 or more credits (two semesters; additional fees also apply for summer and winter term classes if taken) Additional estimated costs (including room & food off campus, personal expenses, books/supplies, transportation, etc.) \$19,480 from approximately \$18,000- 24,000 depending on a 9-month or 12 month/20 hours per week appointment.
-Funding.includes tuition remission for 10-12 credits per semester and credits in either winter term or summer term or both.
+Description 2022-2023 1st- year Cohort Cost Tuition for full-time students (in-state) \$8,119 (one 10 credit semester) Tuition for full-time students (out-of-state) \$17,694 (one 10 credit semester) Tuition per credit hour for part-time students NA University/institution fees or costs \$313 for 1 to 8 credits; \$605 for 9 or more credits (two semesters; additional fees also apply for summer and winter term classes if taken) Additional estimated fees or costs to students (e.g. books, travel, etc.) \$20,000 winter term or summer term or both.
 Exceptions are that students on internships pay for 1.5-2.5 credits during internship (which will likely be out of state depending on where the student lives) with international students being required to be enrolled for 1 credit the summer their internship begins and 1 credit the summer when internship ends (institutional fees can be waived if internship is off-campus) and 1 credit in the summer if participating in an externship if campus funding does not provide summer tuition credits.
 Students with fellowships or assistantships receive subsidized health insurance.